 The team saw immense success outside of the pool as well, as they were ranked 5th in the nation with their fall semester GPA of 3.54 and again earned CSCAA Scholastic All-Amreican honors.

 Henry has been named as a United States National Team Coaching Member for the past three seasons, for Laura Sogar in the 2012-2013 season and for Fabian in the 2013-2014 and 2014-2015 seasons.

 Henry’s previous collegiate coaching experience includes five years as assistant coach and one year as associate head coach for University of Texas, three years at the University of Denver, and three years as assistant coach and recruiting coordinator for Southern Methodist University.

 Prior to getting into collegiate coaching, Henry was the aquatics director and head swimming coach for the Allen (Texas) Independent School District in 1998-99 and the aquatics director and head swim coach at The Peddie School in Hightstown, N.J. (from 1995-98).
 Peddie finished fourth at the 1997 U.S. Nationals and was second at the U.S. Open that year.
 Henry led Peddie to the 1998 Junior National Team Championship and developed 31 high school All-Americans as well.

-After arriving at Yale in the fall of 2012, Dani Korman enters her third year as assistant coach of the Yale women’s swimming and diving team.
+After arriving at Yale in the fall of 2012, Dani Korman has just completed her third year as assistant coach of the Yale women’s swimming and diving team.